ChaoZhang173/1D-peloton/README.md

 smart pointer could manage memory automatically.
 2. Particle Data
    Use a smart pointer particle_data to store all particles in Global_Data class.
-   The 1st particle is near but NOT at the pellet surface New particles will be push and added into the particle list
+   The 1st particle is near but NOT at the pellet surface Pellet surface: -0.5*initial spacing
+   New particles will be push and added into the particle list

 ## Usage: